Danuta Perryer - EYFS Lead

 In the event of sickness, or unplanned absence for other reasons, it is essential for parents/carers to telephone Cathedral Primary School before 8.45am on each day of absence, giving the reason for absence.

-Requests for any other absence must be made to the Head Teacher, at least fourteen days in advance using the absence request form, which is available from Reception.
+Requests for any other absence must be made to the Head Teacher, at least fourteen days in advance using the absence request form, which is available from the Office.
 Parents are asked not to book family holidays in term time.
 The School holidays are generous when compared to other state schools and we will not authorise absence for holidays during term time.

 We would ask parents to set good standards with regards to promptness.
 All parents and children arriving at School after 8.45am should report to the School office to ensure registers and lunch arrangements are updated.
 If a child arrives after registration then this lateness will be recorded.

-Under the nationwide Universal Infant School Meals scheme, from September 2014 all children in Reception, Class 1 and Class 2 are entitled to free school meals, regardless of income or eligibility for benefits.
+Under the nationwide Universal Infant School Meals scheme, from September 2014 all children in Reception, Year 1 and Year 2 are entitled to free school meals, regardless of income or eligibility for benefits.
 By receiving free school meals, parents can ensure their child is eating a healthy, balanced meal every day.

 If you prefer, you can provide a packed lunch for your child, but it is essential that you let the School office know; otherwise, a School dinner will be ordered for your child.

 Fruit & Drink

 Every day the children have the opportunity to enjoy milk and some fruit.
-We will supply fruit daily however you can put an additional piece in your child's book bag if needed.
-Drinking water is always available, but you can provide a named bottle of water as well.
-Sweets must not be brought to School.
+We will supply fruit and milk daily.
+Drinking water is always available, but we suggest that you provide a named bottle of water as well.
+Sweets/chocolate/crisps must not be brought to School.

-Please note that we are a nut-free School; this includes almonds, cashew nuts & products containing nuts.
+Please note that we are a nut-free School; this includes almonds, cashew nuts & any products containing nuts.

 Legal responsibility for the administration of medicines to children rests with the parents/carers.
 In special circumstances, the School will accept responsibility if the following is observed: